-Table 15 Direct Operating System Download Pro- d Procedure (continued) Step Display Action 7 VERIFYING FILES When the OS download is complete, the terminal restarts , CHECK CERTIFICATE automatically.
-The file authentication module on the receiving terminal begins to check for new certificate (FILENAME.CRT) (.crt) and signature (.p7s) files included in the AUTHENTIC download.
-These special files then process one at a time; certificates process first, then signature files. or When the file authentication module is invoked, the status FAILED display informs you of the progress of the file authentication process.
-If file authentication succeeds for a specific certificate, the "AUTHENTIC" message is displayed directly below the certificate filename.
-If file authentication fails for a specific certificate, the "FAILED" message is displayed for five seconds below the filename and the terminal beeps three times, allowing you to note which certificate failed to authenticate.
-The authentication process then continues to the next certificate until all new certificates are checked.
-8 VERIFYING FILES CHECK CERTIFICATE The file authentication module continues to authenticate new signature files downloaded with the OS files.
-(FILENAME.CRT) AUTHENTIC When the signature file authentication routine starts, the status display informs you of the progress of the authentication process. or If file authentication succeeds for a specific signature file, the "AUTHENTIC" message is displayed directly below the FAILED filename of the signature file.
+Step Display Action 7 VERIFYING FILES COMPARE SIGNATURE The file authentication module continues to authenticate new signature files downloaded with the OS files.
+FILENAME.P7S FILENAME.OUT AUTHENTIC When the signature file authentication routine starts, the status display informs you of the progress of the authentication process. or FAILED If file authentication succeeds for a specific signature file, the "AUTHENTIC" message is displayed directly below the filename of the signature file.
 If file authentication fails for a specific signature file, the "FAILED" message is displayed for five seconds below the filename and the terminal beeps three times, allowing you to note which signature file failed to authenticate.
 The authentication process then proceeds to the next signature file until all signature files are validated.
 When all new signature files are authenticated, the terminal restarts and begins processing the new OS (full download) or it returns control to Verix Terminal Manager (partial download).
-If you are performing a partial download, the terminal does terminal following the OS download, it executes on restart.
-Because a full OS download clears the I: drive, all Note: terminal applications, related certificates, and signature files must download to the terminal when performing this type of download.
+If you are performing a partial download, the terminal does not restart until you manually press the 0 key in VERIX TERMINAL MGR MENU 1.
+If an application resides on the terminal following the OS download, it executes on restart.
+Note: Because a full OS download clears the memory, all terminal applications, related certificates, and signature files must download to the terminal when performing this type of download.